SourabhJ23/prescripto_full-stack_doctor_appointment_app/README.md

 ## 🌟 Acknowledgements

 - Thanks to the developers and contributors of MongoDB, Express.js, React.js, Node.js, Stripe, and Razorpay for their fantastic tools and libraries.

-## Collaborators;
-- Aman and sourabh working on it.
-Learning GIT , GITHUB.
 ---